simonfrey/unshort.link/server/README.md

 ## Or using Make

-You can easily build the server by using `make build` inside the `server` directory
+You can easily build the server by using `make build`

 ## Setup